DeivissonLisboa/4-function-calculator/README.md

 # 4-funtion Calculator
-A HTML and CSS calculator inspired in the game "Calculator: The Game" using plain Javascript.
+Old 4-function calculator inspired in the game "Calculator: The Game" using plain Javascript, HTML and CSS.